 You can create a backup at any time.
 This could be useful if you are about to perform a risky operation on your database, or if you need a backup and you do not want to wait for the backup window.
 You can create on-demand backups for any instance, whether the instance has automatic backups enabled or not.

 On-demand backups are not automatically deleted the way automated backups are.
 They persist until you delete them or until their instance is deleted.
-Because they are not automatically deleted, on-demand backups can have a long-term effect on your billing charges if you do not delete them.
+Because they are not automatically deleted, on-demand backups can have a long-term effect on your billing charges.